bekk/bekk-christmas/post/javascript/strict-mode.md

 This second restriction is a bit more complicated.
 Neither ECMAScript 3 nor ECMAScript 5 has block level functions as part of their specifications.
 Functions were only supposed to be at the top level of a script or of a function.
 However, many browsers implemented support for block level functions, but with incompatible semantics between them.

 Strict mode in ES 5 prohibits such functions and causes a syntax error.
 Great!
 But then came ES 2015 which actually introduces block level functions in the specification.
 So then all is well in ES 2015?
 Nope, because [Annex B](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-additional-ecmascript-features-for-web-browsers) introduces some additional ECMAScript features for web browsers causing [some confusion to remain](https://stackoverflow.com/a/31461615) about block level functions when not running in strict mode.

+## Transitioning to strict mode

+Really?
+I'm sorry, but we've actually come to 2020, and by now I hope most code being written out there is strict mode compatible.
+But of course, you might get dumped on (intentional wording here) with some old code that you need to rectify.
+If that's the case, you won't get any help from this blog post, other than a [link to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode/Transitioning_to_strict_mode).